 Immigrant Access to Abortion

-is being restricted by the administration’s Office of Refugee Resettlement under the Trump-Pence administration
+was restricted by the administration’s Office of Refugee Resettlement under the Trump-Pence administration

 Why It Matters

-The Trump-Pence administration introduced a new policy that requires immigrants under the age of 18 who are in custody with the HHS Office of Refugee Resettlement (ORR) to get the government’s approval to access safe, legal abortion.
+The Trump-Pence administration introduced a policy that required immigrants under the age of 18 who are in custody with the HHS Office of Refugee Resettlement (ORR) to get the government’s approval to access safe, legal abortion.

-The new policy aims to block young immigrants from accessing abortion safely and legally.
+The policy aimed to block young immigrants from accessing abortion safely and legally.